bitrix24/b24restdocs/api-reference/tasks/flow/tasks-flow-flow-delete.md

 > Scope: [`task`](../../scopes/permissions.md)
 >
-> Who can execute the method: creator or administrator of the flow
+> Who can execute the method: the Creator or Administrator of the flow

 The method `tasks.flow.flow.delete` removes a flow by its identifier.